pretis/flexpret/README.md

 ### Software

 Similar to hardware configuration, software can be configured too.
 It can be found in `./sdk/cmake/configs`.
-At the time of writing, there are less options, but the same system is kept.
+At the time of writing, there are less options, but a similar structure is used there.

 ## Running on emulator